 We ran a very targeted process with a shortlist of European LPs and with a 4 months window before final close.

-The process was successful and allowed a new investor to commit to the fund.
-The investor is a high-profile investor, which is accretive to the credibility of the manager and which will pave the way for other foreign investors for for follow-on vehicles.
+The process was successful and allowed a new non-local investor to commit to the fund, which is accretive to the credibility of the manager and which will pave the way for other foreign investors for follow-on vehicles.

 Case Study 3

-In 2017, one of our clients approached us about a retail trophy asset that they had been managing a major German city centre.
-Their JV partner was looking to exit after a 10 year hold and our client was considering the sale of the property, which would have resulted in losing a prime retail asset producing steady income.
+One of our clients approached us about a retail trophy asset that they had been managing in a major German city centre.
+Their JV partner was looking to exit after a 10 year hold and our client was considering the sale of the property.

-We advised the manager on a possible recapitalisation of the vehicle owning the asset.
-We ran a very targeted process on the back of which we selected two large European institutional investors to structure a club deal.
+We advised the manager on a possible recapitalisation of the SPV owning the asset and ran a very targeted process on the back of which we selected two large European institutional investors to structure a club deal.

-In the new set up, offering substantial tax savings for the new investors, the manager retained a 5% equity stake in the vehicle, while the two institutions committed to 47.5% of the equity each.
+In the new structure, offering substantial tax savings for the new investors, the manager retained a 5% equity stake in the vehicle, while the two institutions committed to 47.5% of the equity each.